Cyprus Airways Flight 284: Recovery of remains and wreckage

 Within a day of the crash, 51 bodies were recovered from the sea.
 Contrary to initial reports, none were wearing life jackets.
 Some were wearing wristwatches that had stopped at 5:25.
 Investigators concluded that the aircraft had suffered some form of damage during the initial radio call to Nicosia ATC at about 5:15 a.m. and had disintegrated in flight about eight minutes later.
 They estimated the aircraft's wreckage to be scattered on the seabed over an area of about 35 sqmi at a depth of 9,000–10,000 ft below the surface.

 After a drop tank was recovered from the sea, investigators hypothesised that the aircraft crashed following a mid-air collision with a military aircraft.
 However, searchers also found a cushion from one of the Comet's passenger seats floating on the surface of the sea, which was found to contain evidence of a military-grade plastic explosive.
 The mid-air collision theory was discarded and no attempt was undertaken to retrieve any submerged wreckage.

 The seat cushion and other objects from the cabin were analysed by experts in forensic explosives at the UK's Royal Armament Research and Development Establishment, the first time that the institution performed such an analysis.

-The most common theory is that the explosion was a result of an attempted assassination of EOKA and at the time, Supreme head of the defense of Cyprus, General Georgios Grivas.
+The most common theory is that the explosion was a result of an attempted assassination of EOKA leader and at the time, Supreme head of the defense of Cyprus, General Georgios Grivas.
 The British Home Office however has refused to declassify the findings of the investigation until 2067 which has in turn, increased peoples suspicions about the events of the bombing.
 In 2023 however, Metropolitan Police admitted that there were lapses and flaws in their investigation and further stated that there were also political implications which could have harmed relations between Cyprus and the United Kingdom.

+Memorial

+A service of commemoration was held on 12 October 2022, the 55th anniversary of the crash.
+With permission from British Airways, a plaque to honour the victims was erected at the Garden of Remembrance at St George's Interdenominational Chapel, Heathrow Airport.